-The only service dog certificate that is recognized in BC is issued by the Ministry of safety.
+The only service dog certificate that is recognized in BC is issued by the Justice Institute.
 This certification requires an in-person test of you and your dog together.
 Don’t waste your money on online certifications as they’re not recognized by the province of BC, airlines or the tenancy act.

 Therapy dogs who are taken to facilities to work with other people do not have public access.
 The therapy organization you train with (such as St. John Ambulance) may offer a certification class for them but this is not recognized by BC for public access purposes.
 Emotional support dogs are not recognized in BC for tenancy and are no longer recognized by airlines.
 Each one has their own requirements.